stanford-policylab/opp/py/data_readme_template.md

 - reason_for_stop and violation are both translations of the original stop_type column; this column is sometimes the pretextual reason for the stop and does not always represent what the individual was ultimately cited for
+- contraband_drugs is raw column drugs_seized, contraband_weapons is
+  weapons_seized, and contraband_found is evidenceseized
+- citation_issued is derived from traffic_citation_issued and
+  misd_state_citation_issued, which are passed through as raw__*;
+  misd__state_citation_issued is sometimes NA, so for the purposes of defining citation_issued, we consider NA to be false
+- warning_issued is derived from verbal_warning_issued and
+  written_warning_issued, which are passed through as raw__*;
+  written_warning_issued is sometimes NA, so for the purposes of defining warning_issued, we consider NA to be false
+- search_basis is based on the raw columns search_plain_view, search_consent,
+  search_incident_to_arrest, search_warrant, and search_inventory, which are
+  all passed on with the raw__* prefix
+- subject__race is derived from raw columns suspect_ethnicity and suspect_race,
+  which are passed through with the raw__* prefix
+- search__person is derived from search_driver and search_passenger, which are
+  passed through with the raw__* prefix
+- When contraband__found is NA, we fill it with false when a search occurred, under the assumption that the officer simply didn't record the absence of contraband

 ## Arlington, TX
 **Data notes**: